Curriculum Intent Statement

 - Climate Change

 - Multicultural and Rights Respecting Education

-Subject Leaders are developing a progression of key skills and knowledge in their areas of responsibility.
-These skills and knowledge are then used, along with National Curriculum objectives, to create a long term overview of learning.
+Subject Leaders have developed a progression of key skills, knowledge and vocabulary in their areas of responsibility.
+These are used, along with the 2021 Early Years Framework and the 2014 National Curriculum objectives, to create a long term overview of learning.
 This is then broken down further to create a medium term plan based around a learning theme or topic.
 Ashover’s curriculum drivers are embedded through each topic and visits and visitors are used to provide pupils with rich learning experiences to enhance learning.

-Pupil’s are assessed against these identified skill and knowledge objectives.
-There outcomes are used to measure progress and inform future planning.
+Pupil’s are assessed against these identified skills and knowledge objectives.
+Their outcomes are used to measure progress and inform future planning.

 National Curriculum 2014

 The National Curriculum 2014 has been delivered in school since September 2014.